willyweather/slate/source/index.html.md

 `GET api.willyweather.com.au/v2/{api key}/accounts/{account uid}/contacts.json`

 ### Response - Contact Object
 Response is an array of Contacts.
-See <a href="#contacts-get-by-uid">Get by uid</a> for description of a Contact response.
+See <a href="#contact-get-by-contact-uid">Get by uid</a> for description of a Contact response.

-## Contacts - Create
+## Contact - POST - Create

 > Example Request Body